ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/ravendb-etl-task.markdown

       In other words, we always _overwrite_ whatever exists on the other side, there is no [conflict handling](../../../../studio/database/settings/conflict-resolution).

     * The source database for the ETL process is the owner of the data.
-      This means that any modifications done to the ETL'ed data on the destination database side are lost when overwriting occurs.
+      This means that any modifications done to the data sent by ETL on the destination database side are lost when overwriting occurs.

-    * If you need to modify the ETL'ed data in the destination, you should create a companion document on the destination database instead of modifying the ETL'ed data directly.
+    * If you need to modify the data sent by ETL in the destination, you should a companion document on the destination database instead of modifying the data sent directly.
-      The rule is: For ETL'ed data, you can look but not touch...
+      The rule is:  With data sent by ETL, you can look but not touch.

     * On the other hand, Data that is replicated with RavenDB's [External Replication Task](../../../../studio/database/tasks/ongoing-tasks/external-replication-task) does _not_ overwrite existing documents.
       Conflicts are created and handled according to the destination database policy defined.